Fossil Gen 6 Smartwatch Not Turning On: Ultimate Troubleshooting Guide

 • Internal Hardware Failure

 Each cause needs a different approach.
 Let’s look at each one in detail, so you can identify the problem with your watch.
+If you find this post helpful, check out our other guides, such as Droid Speaker Not Working: Quick Fixes to Restore Sound Fast for more tech solutions.

 1. Battery Is Completely Drained